scale-lab/AdaCon/README.md

 3. Download your dataset.
 Run `./data/get_coco2014.sh` or `./data/get_coco2017.sh` to download COCO 2014 or COCO 2017 respectively.
 Or follow this [tutorial](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data) to use your custom dataset.

 ## Quick start demo on COCO dataset
-1. Define your model.
-In [model.args](https://github.com/scale-lab/AdaCon/blob/master/model.args), we show an example for defining an adaptive and a static model.

-2. Test the adaptive model by running `python test.py --model model.args --data data/coco2014.data --adaptive`.
+1. Test our defined [adaptive model](https://github.com/scale-lab/AdaCon/blob/master/model.args) by running `python test.py --model model.args --data data/coco2014.data --adaptive`.
 The default is multi-branch execution mode.
 To run in single-branch execution mode, add `--single` to the test command.

-3. Train the model from scratch by running `python train.py --model model.args --data data/coco2014.data --adaptive`
+2. Train our defined [adaptive model](https://github.com/scale-lab/AdaCon/blob/master/model.args) from scratch by running `python train.py --model model.args --data data/coco2014.data --adaptive`

 ## Try it on your data